Rekkonnect/Garyon/README.md

 A C# library aiming to offer multi-dimensional functionality.

+## Pre-Release Notice

+This project is not yet ready for an actual release.
+All the code is still in pre-release, thus it might contain bugs, some APIs might be renamed, refactored, reimplemented, or even **removed entirely** in future releases.
+Please keep that in mind and always ensure that your implementations are up-to-date after updating the library.

+After the initial release, there will be **no such issues**.
+All the new APIs will be properly tested, constructed and organized before making it to production.

 ## Why is it here?

 Many parts of the standard library are either incomplete or not as well-designed.
 This library offers further helpers and overall